boilnserve/cabbage/README.md

 ### 2. Experiment Settings

-- All experiment parameters (models, evaluation pipeline, etc.) are defined in `configs/all_experiments.yaml`.
+- All parameters (models, evaluation pipeline, etc.) are defined in `configs/` files.
 - Edit this file to:
     - Change experiment names, dataset or output paths, etc.
     - Customize which models to evaluate and judge.